 Explore our family resources to get prepared to advocate for an inclusive IEP that reflects your whole child and provides them with access to general education settings, peers, effective supports and services, and meaningful goals.

-Download the article Achieving Inclusion: What Every Parent Should Know when Advocating for Their Child, by Dr. Causton and Dr. Kasa— it is an incredible legal resource to help you advocate for inclusive education for your child [pdf]
+Download our BRAND NEW article Achieving Inclusion: 5 Strategies for Ensuring an Inclusive Placement for Your Child by Dr. Causton, Dr. Kate.
+MacLeod, Dr. Kristie Pretti-Frontczak, and Dr. Christi Kasa— it is an incredible legal resource to help you advocate for inclusive education for your child [pdf]

 Listen to our Inclusion Podcast episodes about the legal aspects of inclusive education: